coldbox-modules/cbox-cbcommons/readme.txt

 Holy Ghost which is given unto us. ."
 Romans 5:5

 ********************************************************************************
-WELCOME TO THE JAVALOADER MODULE
+WELCOME TO THE CBCOMMONS MODULE
 ********************************************************************************
-Created & copyright by Luis Majano (Ortus Solutions, Corp) JavaLoader created & copyright by Mark Mandel
+Created & copyright by Luis Majano (Ortus Solutions, Corp)

+A collectin of model objects for your using pleasure:
+- DateUtils
+- FileUtils
+- JVMUtils
+- QueryHelper
+- Zip

 ********************************************************************************
 LICENSE